What do I do with my preschooler?

 Teach Your Child to Read in 100 Easy Lessons

-This is a how to read book for your preschooler (or 1st grader), that is completely self contained (you need nothing other than this book).
+This is a how-to-read book for your preschooler (or 1st grader), that is completely self-contained (you need nothing other than this book).
 If you don’t like crafts, and just want some one-on-one time teaching your preschooler how to read, this may be for you.
 Each lesson teaches an easily achievable skill for learning how to read, and by the end of the book your student is reading actual sentences and simple books.
-I’d say very little (not exactly zero) effort is needed for planning ahead.
-Most lessons you can open the book and just follow along.
+I’d say very little (not exactly zero) effort is needed for planning.
+For most lessons, you can open the book and just follow along.
 The script for what to say in each lesson is even in there.
 It is great for the mom who has too many things to keep up with already and adding crafts and worksheets is just too much right now.

 Pros: Simple- just one book, fast- 100 Easy lessons which only take about 15min to complete